mongodb/docs/source/reference/aggregation.rst

         through :aggregator:`$unwind` unchanged.

-      - If you specify a target field for :aggregator:`$unwind` that is not an array, the :command:`aggregate` generates an error.
+      - If you specify a target field for :aggregator:`$unwind` that is not an array, the :dbcommand:`aggregate` generates an error.

       - If you specify a target field for :aggregator:`$unwind` that holds an empty array ("``[]``"), then the document passes